Jim Boeheim: Playing

 Boeheim enrolled in Syracuse University as a student in 1962, and graduated with a bachelor's degree in social science.
 During his freshman year, Boeheim was a walk-on with the freshman basketball team.
 By his senior year, he was the varsity team captain and a teammate of All-American Dave Bing, his freshman roommate.
 The pair led coach Fred Lewis's Orangemen to a 22–6 overall win–loss record that earned the team's second-ever NCAA tournament berth.
 While at Syracuse, he joined the Delta Upsilon fraternity.
-He played as a student at SU for two seasons and in 1970s served as the university’s last golf coach.
+He played as a student at SU for two seasons and in 1970s served as the university's last golf coach.

-After graduating from Syracuse, Boeheim played professionally with the Scranton Miners of the Eastern Professional Basketball League, during which he won two championships and was a second-team all-star (SU Athletics).
+After graduating from Syracuse, Boeheim played professionally with the Scranton Miners of the Eastern Professional Basketball League, during which he won two championships and was a second-team all-star.
 While working as a graduate assistant, he earned a graduate degree from Syracuse in 1973.